Privacy Notice

 Daily review activity (authenticated users)

 We record which calendar dates you completed at least one review.
 This is stored in a streak_days table and used to calculate your review streak.
 It is an append-only log: dates are never removed except by a full progress reset.
+If you have turned on the streak reminder (see Web Push subscriptions below), this table is also read server-side, late in your local day, to decide whether you have an active streak and have not yet reviewed today.

 Grade event log (authenticated users)